Meyer Turku: Piikkio Works

 Ship cabins are built in a separate factory in Piikkiö, Kaarina under subsidiary Piikkio Works Oy.
 The company employs 134 people and its turnover was €38.9 million in 2014.

 Shipbuilding Completion

 Shipbuilding Completion designs and builds ship interior outfitting and operates in Perno shipyard premises.
-The company turnover was €13.3 million in 2015 when it employed 16 people (2014).
+The company's turnover was €13.3 million in 2015 when it employed 16 people (2014).

 ENG'nD

 ENG'nD is an engineering company that is specialised on piping and electrical wiring system design.
 The company is based in Rauma and its turnover was €2.7 million in 2015.

 History

 Heritage

 History of industrial shipbuilding in Turku goes back to 1737, when the Swedish king gave to Turku merchants Esaias Wechter and Henric Rungeen a licence for shipbuilding next to river Aura.
 They recruited Scottish master shipbuilder Robert Fithie to lead the shipbuilding projects.
 After Wechter and Rungeen discontinued shipbuilding, Fithie founded a new company which later became known as Turku Old Shipyard.

 The company was taken over by William Crichton who incorporated it into his own company W:m Crichton & C:o in 1882.
 The main customer was Imperial Russian Navy which ordered a number of torpedo boats and other vessels.
 Crichton's company bankrupted in 1913, after which local businessmen Ernst and Magnus Dahlström founded Ab Crichton to continue shipbuilding.
-As all the Finnish shipbuilders, Ab Crichton suffered of low order intake at the early 1920s; it merged with its competitor and neighbour Ab Vulcan in 1924.
+As all the Finnish shipbuilders, Ab Crichton suffered of low order intake at the early 1920s; It merged with its competitor and neighbour Ab Vulcan in 1924.
 The new company name became Ab Crichton-Vulcan Oy and its manager became Allan Staffans.
 It got large orders from the Finnish Navy, most significant ones being coastal defence ships Väinämöinen and Ilmarinen.
 By time Crichton-Vulcan grew the biggest shipbuilding company of Finland.
 The major owner became Helsinki-based Kone- ja Siltarakennus which also owned the Hietalahti shipyard.
 In 1935 Kone- ja Siltarakennus was taken over by Karelian iron mill Wärtsilä which was led by energetic Wilhelm Wahlforss.
 Most of the ships produced by Wärtsilä Crichton-Vulcan were exported to Soviet Union but the importance of western market increased by time.
 The historical name Crichton-Vulcan was replaced by Wärtsilä Turku Shipyard in 1966.